acl-org/acl-2025/_pages/program/bof.md

 **NLP x Graphs: Where Structure Meets Language**<br>
   <i>Yuqicheng Zhu, Moritz Plenz</i>
 * <small>Graphs provide a natural and expressive way to model structure in language—from syntax and semantics to knowledge and discourse.
 As NLP systems grow in scale and complexity, structured representations are becoming increasingly important for enabling robust reasoning, interpretability, and data efficiency.
-With the rise of tasks like knowledge-grounded generation, retrieval-augmented language modeling, and graph-structured prompting, graph-based methods are becoming more and more relevant across the NLP landscape.<br><br>
+With the rise of tasks like knowledge-grounded generation, retrieval-augmented language modeling, and graph-structured prompting, graph-based methods are becoming more and more relevant across the NLP landscape.

   This BoF session brings together NLP researchers working on or interested in graph-based methods and structured representations.
 Topics include (but are not limited to) knowledge graphs, semantic and syntactic graphs, AMR, graph neural networks, graph-based retrieval-augmented generation (RAG), structured reasoning with LLMs, and applications of graph theory to NLP.
 The goal is to foster networking, interdisciplinary exchange, and discussions around open challenges and emerging directions in graph-based NLP.
 This informal gathering provides a space to meet fellow researchers, share insights from ongoing projects, and identify opportunities for collaboration within the NLP and broader AI community.</small>

 **Southeast Asian NLP Community, Projects, and Beyond**<br>
   <i>Fajri Koto, Jan Christian Blaise Cruz, Holy Lovenia, Samuel Cahyawijaya, Alham Fikri Aji, Peerat Limkonchotiwat, M. Reza Qorib</i>